minkaotic/css-workshop/lessons/1-breaking-down-the-design__solution.md

-# Breaking down the design - Solution
+# Breaking Down The Design - Solution

 Our basic markup should look something like this: